 Where do employees interact with customers and co-workers?
-Controls (e.g., use of non-medical masks) need to be implemented when in a shared space with people outside your immediate household or when required by your public health authority.
+Controls (e.g., use of masks) need to be implemented when in a shared space with people outside your immediate household or when required by your public health authority.

 How close are the physical interactions?
 The risk of transmission increases with close and frequent contact.

 How long are the interactions?
 Evidence indicates that the person-to-person spread is more likely with prolonged contact.